 Unless otherwise noted, the budgetary basis is used in this document when referring to the fund balance for the General Fund.
 Although the budgetary basis is clear, convenient and widely used, it differs somewhat from the fund balance computed according to GAAP.
-The budgetary GAAP basis differs from by excluding encumbrances, inventories and designated expenditures for non-general fund purposes (e.g. certain equipment expenditures).
-In particular, treats reserves the budgetary basis encumbrances that have not yet materialized by June 30 as expenses; instead GAAP illustrates this as a reservation of fund balance.
+The budgetary differs from GAAP by excluding encumbrances, inventories and designated expenditures for non-general fund purposes (e.g. certain equipment expenditures).
+In particular, budgetary basis treats reserves encumbrances that have not yet materialized by June 30 as expenses: instead GAAP illustrates this as a reservation of fund balance.
 Inventories are booked as an asset on the balance sheet and a reservation of fund balance under GAAP; they are reflected as an expense at the time of purchase under the budgetary basis.
-Under GAAP, certain purchase agreements for acquiring equipment are recorded as restricted assets.
-Related proceeds are shown as another financing source with a reservation for future years on the Under the budgetary basis, balance sheet. annual payments to retire leases are shown as an expense to the General Fund and the proceeds are not counted as revenue.
+GAAP, certain purchase agreements for acquiring equipment are recorded as restricted assets.
+Related proceeds are shown as another financing source with a reservation for future years on the balance sheet.
+Under the budgetary basis, annual payments to retire leases are shown as an expense to the General Fund and the proceeds are not counted as revenue.